PoPeC: PAoI-Centric Task Offloading with Priority over Unreliable Channels: System Model

-Edge servers are connected to each other via a wired network and can collaborate to execute offloaded tasks by assigning a portion of tasks from one server to another.
-We use $\eta^s_{m, m'}$ to denote the proportion of tasks delivered from server $m$ to server $m'$, and we have
+The inequality in Eq.~\eqref{eq:c2} holds from the fact that users may discard outdated tasks due to congestion in the channel, or a need to prioritize more urgent tasks~\cite{yue2021todg}. } Edge servers are connected to each other via a wired network and can collaborate to execute offloaded tasks by assigning a portion of tasks from one server to another.
+We represent $\eta^s_{m, m'}$ as the proportion of tasks delivered from server $m$ to server $m'$, which satisfies